End-to-end data pipeline

 A configuration file maintains the mapping between instruction names and their meanings.
 This includes:

-• Categorization for grouping related transactions (there might be different instruction types I want to sum up and display as one type)
+- Categorization for grouping related transactions (there might be different instruction types I want to sum up and display as one type, or when there is instruction versioning like closePositionV1, closePositionV2)

-When protocols introduce new transaction types, the configuration is updated and historical data is reprocessed for consistency.
+When protocols introduce new transaction types, the configuration is updated with an automated first guess and historical data is reprocessed for consistency.

 Attribution Dimensions